ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

   5. Write "fichte" into the search field.
 - Expected Result:
   - Firs (Latin Picea, German "Fichten") are part of the search results in addition to English matches.
-  - Matches on english data fields are ranked above english matches.
+  - Matches on English data fields are ranked above English matches.
 - Actual Result:
 - Test Result:
 - Notes: